Choosing the right social media platform for your church

 Girls on the leadership team invited girls from their dorms, international students, and girls they met at bible study.
 We made cookies...

 Lay down your burdens

-by Katie Swafford on September 8, 2014 in counseling services
+by Katie Swafford on September 8, 2014 in news

 This story is 3 of a 3-part series addressing the effects of sexual abuse and the power of healing through Jesus Christ.

 Sexual abuse - An uncomfortable phrase for most of us and a horrific experience and reality for far too many.
 In Christian circles, these words are not talked about very much.
 Whether it is the fear of the unknown, shame, disgust, naiveté or something else, there seems to be a common theme of silence.

 Yet when we see others struggle, we have a tendency to talk about that.
 Many who have been sexually abused find themselves dealing with issues involving drugs, alcohol, eating disorders, depression, anxiety, panic...